-Table 4 Destination of crushed rock produced in Rutland in 2014
+Table 4 Destination of crushed rock produced in Rutland in 2014 and 2018

-Destination Percentage of crushed rock

-Bedfordshire (Central Bedfordshire, Bedford & Luton) 2%

-Cambridgeshire and Peterborough 17%

-Unknown but somewhere in the East of England 6%

-Leicestershire and Rutland 28%

-Lincolnshire 15%

-Northamptonshire 26%

-Unknown but somewhere in the East Midlands 6%

-2.18.
+Destination Percentage of crushed rock (limestone) in 2014 Percentage of crushed rock (limestone) in 2018 Bedfordshire (Central Bedfordshire, Bedford & Luton) 2% - Cambridgeshire and Peterborough 17% 92% Unknown but somewhere in the East of England 6% - Leicestershire and Rutland 28% 3% Lincolnshire 15% <1% Northamptonshire 26% 5% Unknown but somewhere in the East Midlands 6% -

+- 2.18.
+As part of the latest 2019 AM survey, additional information on minerals movements was also sought.
+It should be noted that this information has been obtained by some, but not all, AWPs and is not part of a national survey.
+Results show that the majority of limestone produced in Rutland in 2018 was exported to Cambridgeshire and Peterborough (92%) with the remainder to areas within the East Midlands (Table 4).
+Compared with mineral movements in 2014, significantly less limestone was used within the sub-region and East Midlands region and more was exported outside the region to the neighbouring area of Cambridgeshire and Peterborough. - 2.19.
 As part of the production of the RLP, and in accordance with the Duty to Co-operate, authorities known to have supplied the Leicestershire and Rutland sub-region with crushed rock in the past were contacted to identify whether there were any strategic cross-boundary matters or constraints that could affect the continued supply in the future.
 Of those authorities who responded, and supplied <1% of crushed rock to the Leicestershire and Rutland sub-region in 2014, the majority did not anticipate any future supply issues.
 A significant amount of crushed rock (90 - 100%) was distributed within the Leicestershire and Rutland sub-region in 2014.
 Leicestershire do not anticipate any future supply issues of crushed rock in the immediate future.